-Units: 3.00 - UC:CSU 3.00 hours lecture weekly Classic studies in psychology are highlighted as students learn the basic principles and concepts of research through a survey of methods currently used in psychology including: naturalistic observation, case study, questionnaire, correlation research and laboratory experiments.
+3.00 Units Lecture - UC:CSU CAN PSY 8

+Classic studies in psychology are highlighted as students learn the basic principles and concepts of research through a survey of methods currently used in psychology including: naturalistic observation, case study, questionnaire, correlation research and laboratory experiments.
 Students have the opportunity to examine research designs and the process of data analysis to gain added insight into the scientific method.
 Requires research study and manuscript writing using APA guidelines and format.